department-of-veterans-affairs/vets-design-system-documentation/src/_components/type-ahead.md

 ### When to consider something else

 * When free text input is allowed, do not use type-ahead in form fields where the user might assume they are limited to selecting a suggested term.
-* Alternatively, provide a clear way for the user to add an entry if you use type-ahead in a form field.
-Highlighting the typed characters as the top-most item in the dropdown list helps communicate the affordance of free text input.
+Alternatively, provide a clear way for the user to add an entry if you do use type-ahead in a form field.

 ## Search behavior